 The best worms to feed to your axolotl are earthworms, bloodworms and blackworms.
 These are highly nutritious and come with just the right amount of protein fat ratio.
 All axolotls can eat full-grown bloodworms and blackworms as a whole.

 However, earthworms are a bit too big for juveniles.
 The rule of thumb is to feed your young salamander with earthworms that are 1cm long or shorter.
-It is not recommended to feed this type of worm to them if they legs haven’t formed yet.
+It is not recommended to feed this type of worm to them if their legs haven’t formed yet.